 Flylords: Do you remember competing with American actors for that audition?

-Jasper Pääkkönen: Yes, there was a big discussion between Spike, the director, and the producers.
-The producers wanted a bigger name, and Spike was determined to cast a random, unknown, Finnish actor.
-I don’t know who, but I know in the casting director’s office there were faces that I recognized and actors that I know from movies.
+Jasper Pääkkönen: Yes, I think there was a big discussion between Spike, the director, and the producers.
+I believe the producers wanted to cast a bigger name, and Spike was determined to cast a random, unknown, Finnish actor.
+At the casting, there were some quite well-known faces that I know from TV and movies, all going for the same role.

 I heard that I got the part when I was on my way to Bolivia.
-I was going to Bolivia to Tsimane to fish for Dorados and my agent called me and said, “You got the part.”
+I was going to fish Tsimane for Dorados and my agent called me and said, “You got the part.”
 And I was like, “Holy shit!
-Can I actually go fishing?
-Can I still go to Bolivia?”
-Because I knew production started in a matter of three weeks.
+Can I still go fishing?
+Can I still go to the jungle for a week?”

 Flylords: What was it like working with Adam Driver?